eybisi/klarabot/README.md

 `/list_jobs`

 ### /delete_job
 Delete job with given id.
 You can get job id with `/list_jobs` command.
-Or bot will give job id when new scan job is sent.

 `/delete_job 42`